dojo4/policy/hr.md

 #### Discriminatory Harassment
 Harassment or intimidation of an employee, client or guest, because of that person’s race, age, color, sex, national origin, physical or mental disability, sexual orientation or religion is specifically prohibited and may be grounds for termination.
 Harassment and intimidation includes abusive or threatening language or behavior. dojo4 is committed to maintaining a workplace that is free of any such harassment and will not tolerate discrimination against employees, clients, volunteers or guests.
 Issues of discriminatory treatment, harassment, or intimidation on any of these bases should immediately be reported to the COO and, if substantiated, prompt action will be taken.

+#### Grievance Resolution
+If as an employee or contractor to dojo4, you have a grievance, please follow these guidelines:
+Whenever possible use an informal process before entering into the formal process of filing a grievance.
+Talking face-to-face and from the heart is the first step.
+If an informal resolution is not effective, start the formal grievance procedure by putting your grievance into writing.
+Present your written grievance to one or both of the owners of dojo4.
+A face-to-face meeting will be arranged within 3 days of the formal presentation of the written grievance.
+Either the owners or the person presenting the complaint may arrange for a third-party to be present.
+Each party must approve the choice of the third-party.
+The meeting will be used to establish the facts and have all parties agree on a resolution.
+Any resolution will be presented to all parties in writing.
+All grievances will be treated with absolutely confidential except between owners of dojo4, or with legal authorities, should the complaint address criminal activity.
+#### Disciplinary Procedure

+In the event that a disciplinary issue is recognized with an employee, the following steps will be taken:

+The attempt at addressing the issue will be informal and will involve direct conversation between an owner(s) of dojo4 and the employee.
+If the informal conversation is not deemed effective, the employee will receive a written statement from the owners of dojo4, outlining the problem.
+A face-to-face meeting will be arranged within 3 days of having the problem expressed in writing.
+Either the owners or the person presenting the complaint may arrange for a third-party to be present.
+Each party must approve the choice of the third-party.
+The meeting will be used to establish the facts and have all parties agree on a resolution.
+Any resolution will be presented to all parties in writing.
+All disciplinary action will be treated with absolutely confidential except between owners of dojo4, or with legal authorities, should the complaint address criminal activity.
+Whether or not an effective resolution is found, the owners of dojo4 reserve the right to terminate employment of any employee, at any time, with just cause.
+#### Collective Bargaining Policy
+dojo4 recognizes and supports the rights of workers, individual and unionized.
+The decision by dojo4 employees to enter into a collective bargaining agreement is governed by federal laws. dojo4 takes no position on such agreements and neither encourages nor discourages them, but will recognize and respect such agreements as entered into by any dojo4 employee.

+#### Commitment to Ban Child Labor and Forced/Compulsory Labor
+dojo4 is committed  business practices and relationships that restrict and avoid employment to those age 15 or older, or the local minimum employment age, or the mandatory school age, whichever is higher.
+To this effect we commit to avoid using products, tools and resources, or fostering business relationships, that make use of child labor or any forced labor or exploitative working conditions. dojo4’s policy on Child Labor and Forced Labor is based on International Labor Organization (ILO) conventions and national laws, and recognizes regional and cultural differences.

 ### Benefits

 #### Health Insurance
-dojo4 offers its full-time employees and their dependants access to Rocky Mountain Small Group GH PPO 3000/100 Plan, starting on the 1st of the month following hire.
+dojo4 offers its full-time employees and their dependants access to the Anthem / Blue Cross PPO Pref DA+ GZPA Plan, starting on the 1st of the month following hire.
 A full description of the health plan can be downloaded.  dojo4 will pay 100% of monthly premiums for full-time employees and 25% of monthly premiums for their dependants.
 If you choose to use another plan, dojo4 will pay, monthly, whatever we would have paid for your premium but cannot pay a stipend for the 25% of monthly premiums we would pay on our plan for dependants.
 To apply for this coverage, Corey will put you in contact with our broker.
 Dental is an option you may choose to add to your plan.

 #### Paid Leave
 dojo4’s employee benefits include three main types of paid leave: flexible time off (flex time), paid time off (PTO) and days when the shop is closed and we all get the day off (aka holidays).
 We also offer some paid parental leave.